iomete/iom-docs/docs/user-guide/ldap-configuration.md

 ## Configuration

 To view LDAP configuration page, navigate to the `LDAP` menu item and switch to the `LDAP` tab.
-Click on the <button class="button button--primary button-iom">Configure</button> button to get started.
+Click on the <button className="button button--primary button-iom">Configure</button> button to get started.

 <Img src="/img/user-guide/ldap/ldap-configuration.png" alt="LDAP configuration" />